-§1.04 Availability of Official Information.
+§1.06 Availability of Official Information.

 (a) Policy.
-It is the policy of the Board, the Office and the General Counsel, except as otherwise ordered by the Board, to make available for public inspection and copying final decisions and orders of the Board and the Office, as specified and described in paragraph (d) below. (b) Availability.
-Any person may examine and copy items described in paragraph (a) above at the Office of Compliance, Adams Building, Room LA 200, 110 Second Street, S.E., Washington, D.C.
+It is the policy of the Board, the Executive Director, and the General Counsel, except as otherwise ordered by the Board, to make available for public inspection and copying

+- final decisions and orders of the Board and the Office, as specified and described in paragraph (d) below. - (b) Availability.
+Any person may examine and copy items described in paragraph (a) above at the Office of Compliance, Adams Building, Room LA 200, 110 Second Street, SE, Washington, D.C.
 20540-1999, under conditions prescribed by the Office, including requiring payment for copying costs, and at reasonable times during normal working hours so long as it does not interfere with the efficient operations of the Office.
-As ordered by the Board, the Office may withhold or place under seal identifying details or other necessary matters, and, in each case, the reason for the withholding or sealing shall be stated in writing.

-(c) Copies of Forms.
-Copies of blank forms prescribed by the Office for the filing of complaints and other actions or requests may be obtained from the Office.

-(d) Final Decisions.
+As ordered by the Board, the Office may withhold or place under seal identifying details or other necessary matters, and, in each case, the reason for the withholding or sealing shall be stated in writing. - (c) Copies of Forms.
+Copies of blank forms prescribed by the Office for the filing of complaints and other actions or requests may be obtained from the Office or on line at www.compliance.gov. - (d) Final Decisions.
 Pursuant to section 416(f) of the Act, a final decision entered by a Hearing Officer or by the Board under section 405(g) or 406(e) of the Act, which is in favor of the complaining covered employee, or in favor of the charging party under section 210 of the Act, or reverses a Hearing Officer's decision in favor of a complaining covered employee or charging party, shall be made public, except as otherwise ordered by the Board.
-The Board may make public any other decision at its discretion.

-(e) Release of Records for Judicial Action.
-The records of Hearing Officers and the Board may be made public if required for the purpose of judicial review under section 407 of the Act. (f) Access by Committees of Congress.
-At the discretion of the Executive Director, the Executive Director may provide to the Committee on Standards of Official Conduct of the House of Representatives and the Select Committee on Ethics of the Senate access to the records of the hearings and decisions of the Hearing Officers and the Board, including all written and oral testimony in the possession of the Office.
+The Board may make public any other decision at its discretion. - (e) Release of Records for Judicial Action.
+The records of Hearing Officers and the Board may be made public if required for the purpose of judicial review under section 407 of the Act. - (f) Access by Committees of Congress.
+The Executive Director, at his or her discretion, may provide to the Committee on Standards of Official Conduct of the House of Representatives (House Committee on Ethics) and the Select Committee on Ethics of the Senate (Senate Select Committee on Ethics) access to the records of the hearings and decisions of the Hearing Officers and the Board, including all written and oral testimony in the possession of the Office.
 The identifying information in these records may be redacted at the discretion of the Executive Director.
 The Executive Director shall not provide such access until the Executive Director has consulted with the individual filing the complaint at issue, and until a final decision has been entered under section 405(g) or 406(e) of the Act.

-§1.05 Designation of Representative.
+§1.07 Designation of Representative.